-KP Objective Measure Baseline Near- term Target (3 years) Long- term Target (5 years) NTIA Areas individuals with a disability with a computer, tablet, or smartphone plans, & outcomes, Educational outcomes, Health outcomes, Civic and social engagement, Delivery of other essential services Percentage of individuals with a language barrier with a computer, tablet, or smartphone 93% 95% 96% Economic and workforce development goals, plans, & outcomes, Educational outcomes, Health outcomes, Civic and social engagement, Delivery of other essential services Percentage of members in racial or ethnic minorities with a computer, tablet, or smartphone 93% 95% 96% Economic and workforce development goals, plans, & outcomes, Educational outcomes, Health outcomes, Civic and social engagement, Delivery of other essential services Percentage of rural residents with a computer, tablet, or smartphone 93% 95% 96% Economic and workforce development goals, plans, & outcomes, Educational outcomes, Health outcomes, Civic and social engagement, Delivery of other essential services be approximately 21, thus setting the standard.
+KPI Objective Measure Baseline Near-term Target (3 years) Long-term Target (5 years) Percentage of individuals with a disability with a computer, tablet, or smartphone 93% 95% 96% Percentage of individuals with a language barrier with a computer, tablet, or smartphone 93% 95% 96% Percentage of members in racial or ethnic minorities with a computer, tablet, or smartphone 93% 95% 96% Percentage of rural residents with a computer, tablet, or smartphone 93% 95% 96%

-^{}Due to these metrics not yet being implemented, these base lines were extrapolated from general data such as NTIA's Digital Equity Act Population Viewer and will be updated upon first returns on implementation.
-For instance, 58.8% of South Dakota residents live in rural areas, therefore 58.8% of the total number of Virtual Intake Packets (35) would
+Due to these metrics not yet being implemented, these baselines were extrapolated from general data such as NTIA's Digital Equity Act Population Viewer and will be updated upon first returns on implementation.
+For instance, 58.8% of South Dakota residents live in rural areas, therefore 58.8% of the total number of Virtual Intake Packets (35) would be approximately 21, thus setting the standard.